Travel & Stay

 Al Balad is the historic heart of Jeddah, inhabited since the seventh century CE, and it is packed with beautifully detailed historic architecture that brings a wonderful surprise around every corner.
 It's also a neighbourhood that's cleverly designed to keep cool during the warmer months, with narrow streets lined with tall buildings creating lots of shade and breezy corridors.
 The houses are also cleverly designed to remain a cool sanctuary during summer.

-Shop at the markets and souqs in Al Balad
+Shop at the markets and souqs in Al Balad.
+STA

-Shop at the markets and souqs in Al Balad
+Shop at the markets and souqs in Al Balad.
+STA

 Market at Old Jeddah-Saudi Tourism Authority